 - Pay EMIs on time

-- Reduce number of unsecured loans
+- Reduce the number of unsecured loans

 Let us first understand, how your CIBIL score is affected?

-How CIBIL score is affected?
+How is CIBIL score affected?

 So, how does CIBIL play a role in loan evaluation?
 Usually, lending is function of primarily two parameters –